vadz/kevinlocke.name/_posts/2016-01-20-serving-pre-compressed-files-with-apache-multiviews.markdown

 This response is neither negotiated or compressed!
 What happened?
 Unfortunately, [`MultiViews` only negotiates requests for files which do not exist](https://httpd.apache.org/docs/2.4/mod/mod_negotiation.html#multiviews).
-After adding `style.css` the request matched the uncompressed file exactly so the response was not negotiated and the uncompressed file was sent.
+After adding `style.css` the request matched the uncompressed file exactly, so the response was not negotiated and the uncompressed file was sent.
 This makes what we are trying to do particularly difficult ([Bug 60619](https://bz.apache.org/bugzilla/show_bug.cgi?id=60619)).